drabitoris/ont-basecalling-demultiplexing/README.md

 # ONT Basecalling / Demux Pipeline

-Small pipeline to perform basecalling and (optional) demultiplexing of ONT data, collect QC metrics and generate a MultiQC report.
+Nextflow pipeline to perform basecalling and (optional) demultiplexing of ONT data, collect QC metrics and generate a MultiQC report.
 Uses Dorado for basecalling and demultiplexing.

 ## Requirements